dtankdempsey2/Providra/docs/README.md

 The 3-hour cache prevents repeated resolver calls every time the player requests a new byte range while buffering or seeking.

-> [!NOTE]
-> Even though the relay correctly resolves the file, stable Syncler may still reject the playback redirect with `Source error — Response code: 302`.
-Direct addon streams are therefore recommended for `Syncler beta 2.1.1.7 (v302010107)` or higher.

 ---

 ## AIOStreams notes